Ozy20/node.js/README.md

-# Let's create the README file for the user

-readme_content = """
 # Simple Chat App

 This branch contains a simple chat application built with Node.js, Express.js, Socket.IO, and MongoDB.
 The app allows real-time communication between users and stores messages in a MongoDB database.